Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-Arguably one of the luckiest women in the world, Violet Jessop was an Irish-Argentine ocean liner stewardess and nurse who was famous for surviving a mind-boggling three shipwrecks during a 5 year period.
+Arguably one of the luckiest women in the world, Violet Jessop was an Irish-Argentine ocean liner stewardess and nurse who was famous for surviving a mind-boggling three shipwrecks during a five-year period.
 Jessop became infamous for living through the sinking of both the RMS Titanic in 1912 and her sister ship HMHS Britannic in 1916.
-She also had been on-board the RMS Olympic, which collided with a British warship, HMS Hawke, in 1911.
+She also had been on board the RMS Olympic, which collided with a British warship, HMS Hawke, in 1911.
 With her wild and jaw-dropping track record, Jessop became known to the world as "Miss Unsinkable."

 Early Life & Career Beginnings

 Violet Constance Jessop was born on October 2, 1887 near Bahia Blanca, Argentina to Irish immigrant parents, William and Katherine Jessop.
 The oldest of nine children (six of whom survived), Violet was very nurturing and attentive to her younger siblings.
 She first defied the odds as a child when she survived a serious case of tuberculosis.
 Though doctors only gave her months to live, Violet managed to overcome the illness.
 When her father passed away when she was 16, the Jessops relocated to England, where a young Violet attended a convent school.